 After all the presents are handed out and the boat is empty, it’s time for Sinterklaas to leave.
 He heads back to Spain for a well-deserved vacation.
 And the Belgian kids can finally get some sleep again… Till next year!

 READ ALSO: Interesting Facts about Belgium

-If you are visiting Belgium, check our guides to some of the best places:
+If you are visiting Belgium in winter, check our guides to some of the best Christmas markets as well:

 - Bruges: Best things to do in Bruges

 - Antwerp: Best things to do in Antwerp & Hidden Gems of Antwerp

 - Bastogne: Best things to Do in Bastogne

 - Ypres: Ypres & WWI Battlefields

 - Itinerary: Belgium Itinerary for 3-4 Days